|

 the re greasable kind that haven't been properly lubricated frequently

+enough.
 Proper re lubrication

 flushes the universal joints, thus removing abrasive contaminants